 Caring for someone with cancer is always a challenge.
-But this role can be even more difficult during the COVID-19 pandemic.
+But this role has been even more difficult during the COVID-19 pandemic.
 You may need to make tough choices about when to go out while keeping a loved one protected, especially when guidelines are changing.
 The situation can seem overwhelming.

 As Director of the Caregivers Clinic at Memorial Sloan Kettering, psychologist Allison Applebaum regularly provides guidance to loved ones and friends of those with cancer.
 She explains that during the COVID-19 pandemic, some things have changed drastically for caregivers, while others have stayed the same.

 How can caregivers protect someone with cancer from COVID-19?

 “The best way for caregivers to keep their loved ones safe from COVID-19 is to keep safe themselves,” Dr. Applebaum says.
 “That means getting vaccinated and minimizing your own exposure to the virus.”
 The vaccines are safe and effective at preventing severe COVID-19.